iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

 #### FAST

 Let us now turn our attention to how FAST performed.
-We again start with deep sea environment.
-The left of Figure 14 indicates to us that FAST does produce more consistent agents than PPO however how baselines have a lower sample standard deviation.
-We again plot the sample deviation for the first 10,000 steps as we notice no significant difference after 10,000.
+We begin with the deep sea environment.
+The left side of Figure 14 indicates that FAST produces more consistent agents than PPO; however, our baselines exhibit a lower sample standard deviation.
+To further explore this, we plot the sample deviation for the first 10,000 steps, as we observe no significant difference beyond this point.

-Figure 15 right side shows that FAST, like CCIM, also does poor on this environment relative to our baselines.
-The intrinsic reward of the FAST agents also increased during training.
+On the right side of Figure 15, we see that FAST, similar to CCIM, performs poorly on this environment compared to our baselines.
+Notably, during training we noticed the intrinsic reward of the FAST agents also increased during training.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">